reidmorrison/semantic_logger/README.md

     :full
       Log the exception class, message, and backtrace :partial
-      Log the exception class and messag
+      Log the exception class and message
       The backtrace will not be logged
     :off
-      Any unhandled exception from the block will not be logged
+      Any unhandled exception raised in the block will not be logged
+    Default: :partial

-  :min_duration
+  :min_duration [Float]
     Only log if the block takes longer than this duration in ms
     Default: 0.0

-  :payload
+  :payload [Hash]
     Optional, Hash payload

-  :exception
+  :exception [Exception]
     Optional, Ruby Exception object to log along with the duration of the supplied block

+  :duration [Float]
+    Optional, supply the duration in ms that is logged when a block is not supplied If a block is not supplied then :duration is mandatory If a block is supplied :duration is ignored

+  :metric [Object]
+    Optional, when this parameter is supplied all subscribers will be notified of this metric, along with the Log Struct described below
 ```

 ### Logging levels